Approximate Border Location

 Travel Tips

-Open 6 AM–10 PM, so check CBP/INM for schedules.
+Open 24/7, but check CBP/INM for holiday schedules.
 Carry USD/MXN for tolls ($2–$4) or duty-free shops.
-An FMM or visa saves time for non-U.S. travelers.
+Appropriate entry documents save time for travelers.
 Summer drivers need hydration; check Texas’s 511 or Mexico’s (800) 990-3900 for road conditions.
-Declare all goods—agents are strict on produce and alcohol.
-Secure valuables and pack snacks for waits.
+Declare all goods.
+Agents are strict on produce and alcohol.
+Secure valuables and pack snacks for variable waits.

 Extra Tips for Visitors